jay-iiitm/cherry_tree/README.md

 # 2020_tree

-please contribute here for free if you contribute we will gave you pi, because we have 1000 pi
+please contribute here for free if you contribute we will appreciate your effort of contributing

-Good Repository to contribute

-Good for developers

-Nice Opportunity for developers to showcase their skills

-we will be back soon college.

-great repository
+it is simple HTML project with some CSS design.